JanaCX/PeerAssessment-MachineLearning/README.md

-# PeerAssessment-MachineLearning - Instructions to see compiled html file
+# Instructions to see compiled html file
-Coursera class-MachineLearning Peer Assessment

 You can view a compiled version of the html by right-clicking on the html file name to copy the link and paste it into: http://htmlpreview.github.io/